MouseBiteLabs/Game-Boy-Pocket-Color/README.md

 [image]

 If you are using a LiPo mod on the MGBC, **DO NOT INCLDE EM7**.
 This component must be removed from the final build.
+(That's why there's an asterisk on the board next to this part)

 [EM7 picture]